n3roxis/MeteorMitigationManager/README.md

 Vite will print a local URL (default: http://localhost:5173).
 Open it in your browser; edits under `src/` hot-reload automatically.

+#### Use of AI

+Parts of the Code were generated using artificial intelligence.

 MIT License